gigalixir/gigalixir-cli/docs/source/main.rst

 How to List Apps
 ================

-To see what apps you own and information about them, run
+To see what apps you own and information about them, run the following command.
+This will only show you your desired app configuration.
+To see the actual status of your app, see :ref:`app-status`.

 .. code-block:: bash

-    gigalixir get_apps
+    gigalixir apps

 How to List Releases
 ====================